-86.85.
-Chartered Legal Executive Advocates must undertake CPD in accordance with the CPD Regulations. -Those who hold a criminal proceedings certificate must also comply with the CPD requirements for reaccreditation under QASA.
+86-85.
+Chartered Legal Executive Advocates must undertake CPD in accordance with the CPD Regulations.
+Those who hold a criminal proceedings certificate must also comply with the CPD requirement to remain competent in relation to work undertaken in the Youth Courtfor reaccreditation under QASA.